grahamstark/referendums/bes/docs/brexit_vs_indie.md

 What I'm going to do here is build a statistical model in a similar vein to these, using a later version of the same data as the LSE and Rowntree study.
 I'll use the model to explain the Brexit vote but also apply it to the IndieRef vote, which is also recorded in the BES data.
-I'll show that the model explains both votes well, but the factors (age, sex, etc.) often work differently in the two vote - sometimes working in the opposite way, sometimes working strongly for one vote but not for the other.
+I'll show that the model explains both votes well, but the factors (age, sex, etc.) often work differently in the two cases - sometimes working in the opposite way, sometimes working strongly for one vote but not for the other.

 [A companion note][TECHNOTE] discusses my model in a detail.
 There, you'll fine everything you'll need to replicate and extend my model, discussions of the choices I've made, and full results for several different model variants.
 But, for now, in summary:

 * I'm building a statistical model that shows how the vote in both referenda was influenced by various factors such as education, age, income and political allegiance;

 * I'm using a more recent version of the same BES data as the Rowntree and LSE studies.
 The data in those studies doesn't actually have peoples Brexit vote in it, instead they used either intended votes (Rowntree) or attitudes to the EU (LSE).
 My version does have people's actual Brexit vote, as well as the IndieRef vote;

 * the model allows each factor to be isolated from the others - so, for example, we can study the influence of education on voting, holding income and other factors constant;

 * my model is closest in spirit to the Rowntree study, though I do some things differently.
 There are also some ideas from the other studies thrown in;